mattmilici/movieQuiz/README.md

 ![Enter any movie to get started!](https://github.com/mmilici-star/movieQuiz/blob/master/Assets/Movies.PNG)

 The user is then given a random actor in the previously entered movie.
-The user will then have to enter a different moive that the actor has been in.
+The user will then have to enter a different movie that the actor has been in.

 ![Enter a movie with this Actor: Robert Downey Jr.](https://github.com/mmilici-star/movieQuiz/blob/master/Assets/Movies1.PNG)